yzhouli/DDCA-Rumor-Detection/README.md

 Source code corresponding to the paper “Yang Z, Pang Y, Li Q, et al. A model for early rumor detection base on topic-derived domain compensation and multi-user association[J].
 Expert Systems with Applications, 2024: 123951.”

+Subsequently, the next version of the MisDerdect dataset link: tps://github.com/yzhouli/SocialNet-Weibo/tree/master .
+The next version of the dataset will introduce multimodal data to reproduce real-world scenarios.
+Meanwhile, continuously collect and update the magnitude of the dataset.

 # Model

 A detection model of early rumor at the Graph Convolutional Neural Network-based (DFCA-GCN) is proposed.
 This method is dedicated to solving the problem of early rumor detection.
 Moreover, it solved the problem of data sparsity in the early stage.
 With only 4 hours of topic data, rumors can be accurately identified.